seaflow-uw/popcycle/README.md

 2. Install popcycle package and its dependencies, such as `RSQLite` and `splancs` packages if they are not already installed

     ```sh
+    $ cd path/to/popcyle-master
-    $ Rscript path/to/popcyle-master/setup.R
+    $ Rscript setup.R
     ```
-WARNINGS: The setup process creates a popcycle directory in `~/popcycle`.
-This is different from the popcycle repository.
+WARNINGS: You need to be in the popcycle repository to execute the setup.R script.
+The setup process creates a popcycle directory in `~/popcycle`, this is different from the popcycle repository.

 # Initialization
 1. The first step is to indicate where the database (`popcycle.db`) is located and where to save the project